-J-2 dependents of J-1 Exchange Visitors may apply to the U.S. Citizenship and Immigration Services (USCIS) for permission to be employed.
-An individual in valid J-2 status may not accept employment in the U.S. until he/she has received permission from the USCIS to do so.
+J-2 dependents may apply to the U.S. Citizenship and Immigration Services (USCIS) for permission to be employed.
+An individual in valid J-2 status may not accept employment in the U.S. until he/she has received permission from USCIS.

 Conditions for Employment